jongiddy/typle/README.md

 }
 ```

-This generates implementations for tuples up to 3 components:
+This generates implementations for tuples with 0 to 3 components:
 ```rust
 impl From<()> for MyStruct<()> {
     fn from(t: ()) -> Self {